To Do

 • Review the Academic Guide for New Students (requires login to my.mtholyoke) to prepare for advising and registration.

 • Complete all applicable placement exams (requires login to my.mtholyoke).
+Please note: not everyone will have to complete a placement exam; it depends on course selection.

 • Complete your online advisor questionnaire from May 15 -June 30 for students starting classes in the fall and between late-October and by December 1 for students starting classes in the spring.
 Spring admits should answer both the "New Student's Initial Info for Advisor" questionnaire and the "Summer Activities" questionnaire available in the my.mtholyoke Inform Your Advisor self-service function.